-Results from the survey indicated lower safety belt use among occupants in pickup trucks (83.8%) when compared to other vehicle types (Figure 7).
-Front seat occupants in sport utility vehicles were most likely to be belted (92.3%), followed by occupants in passenger cars (90.5%) and vans (90.2%).
-Between the years 2013-2017, safety belt use increased in all vehicle types (Figure 8).
-Belt usage in pickup trucks maintained a large usage gap behind occupants in the next lowest vehicle type (6.4 percentage point difference comparted to van occupants).
+Results from the survey indicated lower safety belt use among occupants in pickup trucks (81.7%) when compared to other vehicle types (Figure 7).
+Front seat occupants in vans were most likely to be belted (92.2%), followed by occupants in passenger cars (91.8%) and sport utility vehicles (91.4%).
+Between the years 2014-2018, safety belt use increased in all vehicle types (Figure 8).
+However, usage in pickup trucks declined from 2017 to 2018 (2.1 percentage points), increasing their large usage gap behind occupants in the next lowest vehicle type.
+For 2018, there was a 9.5 percentage point difference compared to SUV occupants.